Overview

 We own and operate many of our projects for the long-term and are committed to sharing the benefits with surrounding communities as a responsible neighbour.
 Our dedication to the community and environment has made us a ‘developer of choice’ and a pioneer in the industry.

-We have contributed over 4.3 GW of renewable energy assets representing over $7 billion investment in 12 years towards Australia’s energy transition.
+Since 2012, we have contributed over 4.5 GW of renewable energy & storage assets and invested over $7 billion towards Australia’s energy transition.